John Lawrence LeConte: Legacy

-The genera Lecontella, Lecontellus, Lecontia, and Contia and several hundred species (mostly beetles) are named after him, including a bird, LeConte's thrasher (Toxostoma lecontei), which he discovered while on a beetle-collecting trip to Arizona, and was named after him by George Newbold Lawrence.
-LeConte communicated with and collected birds and other natural history specimens for Spencer Fullerton Baird, a distant cousin and assistant director and then director of the Smithsonian Institution for a total of 39 years.
-In turn Baird asked other naturalists to collect beetles for LeConte.
+The genera Lecontella, Lecontellus, Lecontia, and Contia and several hundred species (mostly beetles) are named after him.
+Several birds, including LeConte's thrasher (Toxostoma lecontei), which he collected in Fort Yuma, Arizona, were named after him.

 In the 1850s, LeConte collected some crystals from a cave in Honduras being mined for bat guano.
-It was later found to be a new mineral that was named "lecontite" in his honor.
+It was later found to be a new mineral that was named Lecontite in his honor.

+His collection of beetles are held at the Museum of Comparative Zoology at Harvard University.